sadegh19b/laravel-iran-cities/README.md

-# Iran Provinces and Cities for Laravel
+# Iran Cities for Laravel

-A Laravel package for Iran provinces and cities seeder and models.
+A Laravel package for Iran provinces, counties and cities seeder and models.

+This package uses this [repo](https://github.com/sajaddp/list-of-cities-in-Iran) for list of cities (Thanks to [@sajaddp](https://github.com/sajaddp)).

 _Supports Laravel 8 to 12._